20 Delicious Low Carb Recipes Perfect for the CookoutArticle posted in: Diet & Nutrition South Beach DIY

 Presentation is important, and color is a terrific way to impress.
 Give your guests a feast for the eyes with these loaded veggie skewers.
 The yogurt-based dip is creamy and satisfying but watch your portions.
 This recipe makes two servings.

 Jambalaya.
 Etouffee.
 Gazpacho.
 Gumbo.
 Some of the best New Orleans-style recipes begin with the classic trip (onion, pepper and celery) just like this tasty dish.
-Enjoy over cauliflower rice in Phase 1 or whole grain brown rice if you’re in Phase 2.
+Enjoy over cauliflower rice in or whole grain brown rice (if it fits into your daily net carb limit).
 You can also sub the bacon for turkey or chicken sausage to spice things up.

 Simple recipes are usually the best.
 Case in point: our sweet potato fries.
 This four-ingredient recipe is ready in just 30 minutes.
 Add some turnips, rutabaga or parsnips for color and variety, and because you’ll need the extra ingredients.
 These fries will fly off your guests’ plates!